-Whether you are trying to conceive a baby naturally or you decided to use the help of assisted reproduction technology, this time is never easy for you or your partner.
+It is never easy to either try and conceive a baby naturally with use the help of assisted reproduction technology.
 Struggling with infertility often means frequent pregnancy tests, timed intercourse, scheduled medical procedures, daily hormone injections and so on.
 All this may take its toll on both you and your partner/husband.
-So how to relax when trying to conceive and how to protect your bond with your partner?
+So how do you relax when trying to conceive and protect your bond with your partner?

-EggDonationFriends have asked 3 wonderful women to share with us their advice on how to keep your relationship healthy while trying for a baby.
+EggDonationFriends have asked 3 wonderful women to share their thoughts on how to keep your relationship healthy while trying for a baby.
 Burke, Monica and Nina are authors, writers and bloggers and they have walked the infertility path before.

 Nina Leicht-Crist, blogger of Millions of Peaches, a mother and the author of “Love, Faith and Infertility” published in March 2017 shares her family’s wisdom:

 My great grandma would have said, “Too many cooks in the kitchen will ruin your food” and by that she meant if you listen to too many people you wouldn’t gain advice, but only get confused and frustrated.
 However, when trying to conceive you will notice just about anybody will eventually offer help and “advice”- if you want it or not.”